jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 Notice how you didn’t need to make any changes to your data access layer (you’re Azure API App) in order to limit the information available to salespersons.
 A few simple scripts or settings in the database itself were enough to create these types of security features.

-You’ve now create an Azure SQL database, written and deployed an Azure API app to serve as the data access layer, and created a simple UWP app to view orders based on a selected salesperson.
+You’ve now create an Azure SQL Database, written and deployed an Azure API app to serve as the data access layer, and created a simple UWP app to view orders based on a selected salesperson.

 <a name="Summary"></a>
 ## Summary ##

 In this hands-on lab you learned how to:

-- Create an Azure SQL database
+- Create an Azure SQL Database
-- Populate an Azure SQL database with records
+- Populate an Azure SQL Database with records
 - Access Azure SQL records from your apps
 - Filter and mask records based on user permissions